Les Goodman

-Les Goodman (born September 1, 1950) was a former running back in the National Football League (NFL).
+Les Goodman (born September 1, 1950) is an American former professional football player who was a running back in the National Football League (NFL).
 He played professionally for the Atlanta Falcons and the Green Bay Packers.

 Early life

 Goodman was born Leslie Edward Goodman Jr. in Port Jefferson, New York, and graduated from Port Jefferson High School.
 He played college football at Yankton College, where he was a teammate of future All-Pro defensive end Lyle Alzado.

 Career

-Goodman was drafted in the third round of the 1972 NFL Draft by the Atlanta Falcons.
+Goodman was selected in the third round of the 1972 NFL draft by the Atlanta Falcons.
 He played two seasons with the Green Bay Packers.